 - The Cowplant has now returned as a premium store item in the Sims 3 Store.

-- Metal Slug also has its share of man eating plants.
+- Metal Slug also has its share of man eating plants- even their seeds can eat you.
 Apparently an experiment of the Rebellion Army Gone Horribly Wrong.
+Bonus points for these having the official name of "Man Eater".

 - Plant Dominators in City of Villains get a large mobile Fly Trap as their pet at level 32.
 It follows the summoner and attacks his foes using some of the same powers as the summoner has.